Metric Martyrs: Regulation and units of measure

-In the original case, several statutes were cited including Magna Carta, the Acts of Union 1707 and European Communities Act 1972.
+In the original case, several statutes were cited including Magna Carta, the Acts of Union 1707 and the European Communities Act 1972.

 Since medieval times, The Crown has asserted the right to regulate weights and measures in the market place.
 Even though the barons forced King John to accept Magna Carta in 1215, it was issued in the name of the king.
 Article 35 stated:

 Let there be one measure for wine throughout our kingdom, and one measure for ale, and one measure for corn, namely "the London quarter"; and one width for cloths whether dyed, russet or halberget, namely two ells within the selvedges.
 Let it be the same with weights as with measures.

 Prior to England and Scotland uniting in 1707, each kingdom enforced their own system of weights and measures.
 Article 17 of the Act of Union ensured that there was a single system of weights and measures across the newly created United Kingdom by requiring that both nations adopted the English system.

 The concept of a single system of measures under government control continues.
 In 2003 the summary of a government report stated:

 To maintain the confidence of consumers and businesses in weights and measures the Government regulates the units and standards of measurement for trade; the design and use of weighing and measuring equipment; the provision of quantity information; and the sale of goods by quantity.